 Step 2 – The only change in this file is the occurrences of SP6000.
 This is the ECM Server in our environment.
 SP6000 must be changed to the name of the server in your environment.
 A simple edit and replace will work.
 Once the change is made, save the file back to its original name in the original directory and it is done.

-Why did we develop ECM Library to run on the workstation?
+FINAL NOTE: Why did we develop ECM Library to run on the workstation?

 We quote Microsoft: